-If you need to know the directory used by a build configuration, you can refer to
+If you want to investigate some issue and need to know the directory used by a build configuration, you can get the directory from the build log, or you can refer to

-If for some reason default directory does not match your requirements (for example, the process of creating builds depends on some particular directory), you may want to specify your own build checkout directory.
+If for some reason you need to specify custom checkout directory (for example, the process of creating builds depends on some particular directory), please ensure that the following conditions are met:

 Automatic Checkout Directory Cleaning

-Checkout directories are automatically deleted from disk if not used (no builds use it as checkout directory) for a specified period of time (8 days by default).
-This behavior only applies to default checkout directories (explicitly specified checkout directories are not cleaned).
+Checkout directories are automatically deleted from disk if not used (no builds were run on the agent using the directory as checkout directory) for a specified period of time (8 days by default).

-The time frame can be changed by specifying new value (in hours) by either of the following ways:
+The time frame for automatic directory expiration can be changed by specifying new value (in hours) by either of the following ways:

 Setting the property to "0" will cause deleting the checkout directories right after the build finish.

 The directory cleaning is performed in background and can be paused by consequent builds.